Ian Hill – Pastor

 Ian now lives in Hamilton NJ with his husband Mark, who is the vicar at St Michael’s Episcopal Church in Trenton NJ.
 Ian enjoys outdoor sports, such as running, hiking, swimming, and biking.
 He is an avid musician; he has played piano since age five, and enjoys studying and playing the music of classical composers such as J.S.
 Bach, Chopin, and Liszt, as well as continues to play hymns for his own devotional practices.
 He enjoys studying languages and traveling.
 Ian enjoys spending time at home in State College PA, where his mother and stepfather have a beautiful farm where they live with his younger sisters.

-Matthew Lee became the Minister of Music at St. Mark Lutheran Church in September of 2018.
+Matthew Lee became the Director of Music at St. Mark Lutheran Church in September of 2018.

 Matt was born and raised in Prentiss, Mississippi (45 minutes northwest of Hattiesburg, MS) and completed his undergraduate education at the University North Texas in 2016 with a Bachelor’s Degree in Choral Music Education.
 Matt currently attends Westminster Choir College in Princeton, NJ pursing a master’s degree in Choral Conducting.
 He has served as Director of Music in both Mississippi and in Texas.
 He also taught high school choir (grades 9-12) for two years.

 In his free time, Matt enjoys fine wine, food, traveling, and spending time with his husband Tyler Moquin (whom he married in the summer of 2018), and their dog, Luther.
 Matt sings in the Westminster Choir, Westminster Symphonic Choir, and Kantorei.
 When he is not studying for school, he enjoys reading about reformed theology and poetry.